EBIBioSamples/read_docs/docs/search/search-programmatically.rst

 How to Search BioSamples Programmatically
 =========================================

-You can use BioSamples filters to restrict resources based on their characteristics.
+You can use BioSamples filters to restrict the search based on the sample characteristics.
 Filters are generally composed of a `type`, a `field`, and a `value` combined as `<type>:<field>:<value>`.
 If the `value` is omitted, the filter checks for the existence of the provided field.
 Filters work with both sample and accession search endpoints.

 Type of Filter
 --------------